 This programme framework will adhere to most sections of the PMU assessment policy and procedures, valid from September 2021.
-There are two areas of exception:

-- 1. The use of non-anonymised marking for modules with practical assessments such as PYCC52, SEPC53, PYCD53, PYCD56, PYCH52 and SEPH55, where anonymity cannot be maintained by the nature of the assessment, and modules in which the work is marked by the student's supervisor such as SEPC53 and PYCH53. - 2.
-The position of the placement in year 1.
-This is to enable students and early and highly motivating experience of the application of psychology to sport, exercise and health contexts.
-Enabling students with no prior experience excellent learning opportunities prior to commencing in-depth study of psychological concepts at level 5.
+Our only area of exception would be in non-anonymised marking for modules with practical assessments such as PYCC52, PYCD53, PYCH52 and PYCH56, where anonymity cannot be maintained by the nature of the assessment, and modules in which the work is marked by the student's supervisor such as PYCD56, PYCH53 and PYCH54.